dongahn/resource-query/README.md

 ## Resource Selection Policy
-Scheduler resource selection policy implementers can effect their policies by deriving from our base match callback class (`dfu_match_cb_t`) and overwriting one or more of its virtual methods.
+Scheduler resource selection policy implementers can effect their policies by deriving from our base match callback class (`dfu_match_cb_t`) and overriding one or more of its virtual methods.
 The DFU traverser's `run ()` method calls back these methods on well-defined graph vertex visit events and uses both match and score information to determine best matching.